Hotel Sacher Wien

 Restaurants, bar, service

-Two tables at the Sacher: the Rote Bar for light lunch and Sachertorte (served from 8am to midnight), the Rote Salon for Viennese breakfast and gourmet dinner.
+Two tables at the Sacher: the Rote Bar for light lunch and Sachertorte (served 8h to midnight), the Rote Salon for Viennese breakfast and gourmet dinner.
 The Rote Salon menu offers revisited Austrian cuisine, Wiener Schnitzel and Tafelspitz as signatures.
 Afternoon tea service remains an institution, book two weeks ahead in high season.
-Room service 24/7, full menu until 11pm.
+Room service 24/7, full menu until 23h.

 Highlights

-• Location opposite the State Opera, 2 minutes’ walk from Kärntner Straße
+• Location facing the State Opera, two minutes on foot from Kärntner Straße

 • Original Sachertorte served at the Rote Bar, 16 layers of chocolate glaze

-• Spa with indoor pool, hammam and sauna, open 6am-10pm
+• Spa with indoor pool, hammam and sauna, open 6h-22h

-• Rooms with period wood panelling, some listed historic monuments
+• Rooms with period wood panelling, some listed as historic monuments

 • Rote Salon restaurant for Viennese breakfast, hot and cold buffet